OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution for creating an expanding card effect.
-No JavaScript is needed!
-This effect uses CSS transitions and transforms to smoothly expand a card when it's hovered over.
+This document details a CSS-only solution to create an expanding card effect, where clicking a card reveals more information.
+We'll use only CSS3, no JavaScript required.
+This provides a smooth, performant, and accessible solution.

 ## Description of the Styling

-This technique utilizes the `:hover` pseudo-class to trigger a transformation on the card.
-When the mouse hovers over the card, it expands in size and optionally reveals hidden content.
-The key is leveraging CSS transitions to create a smooth animation.
-We'll also employ some basic box-shadow styling for visual appeal.
+This effect uses CSS transitions and the `:target` pseudo-class to achieve the expansion.
+The card starts in a collapsed state.
+When the user clicks the card's title (a link), the URL hash changes, triggering the `:target` selector to expand the card, revealing hidden content.
+A subtle animation makes the transition smooth and user-friendly.

 ## Full Code